Netwalls/velo_node_backend/README.md

 -   **Solana (SOL)**: Mainnet & Devnet
 -   **Starknet (STRK)**: Mainnet & Testnet
 -   **USDT ERC20**: Mainnet & Testnet (Ethereum-based)
--   **USDT TRC20**: Mainnet & Testnet (Tron-based)
+-   **USDT TRC20**: Mainnet & Testnet (Tron-based, planned)

 ---

 # Automatic Features

-## Auto-Generated Wallets

-Upon registration, the system automatically generates wallet addresses for all supported chains on both mainnet and testnet.
+-   **Auto-Generated Wallets:** Upon registration, the system automatically generates wallet addresses for all supported chains on both mainnet and testnet, and stores encrypted private keys.

-## Auto-Notifications

-The system automatically creates notifications for:
+-   **Auto-Notifications:** The system automatically creates notifications for deposits and other events.

--   User registration
--   Login/logout events
--   Email verification
--   Transaction activities
+-   **Deposit Checking:** The backend can check for incoming payments and notify users.

 ---